jkirlans5282/ASCII-dungeon-crawler/README.md

 ASCII-dungeon-crawler
 =====================

-Simple terminal dungeon crawler with a randomly generated layout Use wasd to move and ijkl to attack in any direction. hit enter after entering a value.
+Simple terminal dungeon crawler with a semi-randomly generated layout Use wasd to move and ijkl to attack in any direction. hit enter after entering a value.